 Take the Assessment

 If you’re interested in B Corps, a great next step is to take the B Corp Impact Assessment.
-There’s no cost involved to take the assessment, and you’ll be able to evaluate your own company’s sustainability practices!
+There’s no cost involved to take the assessment (though there is a fee if you choose to get certified), and you’ll be able to evaluate your own company’s sustainability practices!